HaidTf/ProjectPal/README.md

 Built with Java, Spring Boot, MySQL, Spring Data JPA with Hibernate, Redis, Spring Security, and utilizing REST API architecture, ProjectPal ensures a secure and reliable platform for seamless collaboration within agile development environments.

-Note: This project is not finalized and is still under development.
+Note: This project is still under active development.

 Upcoming: Unit and Integration testing for controllers